GlT-ignore/SmartMeter-Vision/KT_DOCUMENTATION.md

 - **Location**: Admin Dashboard (`/admin`)
 - **Process**:
   1. View all pending readings
+  2. See **tenant-entered reading** displayed prominently
-  2. See current photo and previous approved photo side-by-side
+  3. See current photo and previous approved photo side-by-side
-  3. Enter corrected reading manually
+  4. **Corrected reading field is pre-filled** with tenant's reading value
+  5. Admin can:
+     - Approve using tenant's reading (just click "Approve" if correct)
+     - Override by entering a different value in corrected reading field
-  4. Optionally enter rejection reason
+  6. Optionally enter rejection reason
-  5. Click "Approve" or "Reject"
+  7. Click "Approve" or "Reject"

+**Tenant Reading Display**:
+- Tenant-entered reading is shown in the card header with label "📝 Tenant entered reading"
+- Corrected reading input is pre-filled with tenant reading for quick approval
+- Admin can cross-verify tenant reading with the photo and override if needed

 **Approval Calculation**:
 - `unitsUsed` = `correctedReading` - `previousReading`